 Glacier National Park, Montana

 The view: Experience a gorgeous aqua lake enveloped by imposing cirque walls.
-And watch out for grizzlies—they’re known to be common around these parts.
+And watch out for grizzlies!
+They’re known to be around these parts.

 The gear: During the winter, access is by ski or snowshoe only.
-Keep this in mind and pack/plan appropriately.
+Keep this in mind while you pack and plan appropriately.